ibr-cm/ions/docs/source/debugging.md

   into the code in the recipe and running single-threaded by adding `--worker 1 --single-threaded` to the command line.
 This also allows modifying data and plots on the fly and continue the normal program flow afterwards.
-- alternatively, one can insert a `from common.debug import start_debug;
+- alternatively, one can insert a `start_debug()` at the desired breakpoint.
-  start_debug()`.
   This will drop into a ipdb debugger session, which allows traversing the stack of the interpreter.
 The program flow can be continued with a `continue` command.
 Unfortunately, code contained in a `extra_code` parameter is not visible in source form.
 - alternatively, one can just raise an exception and it will be caught by the top level exception handler in run_recipe.py and then drop into an ipdb debugger session if the `--debug` flag has been set.